-Biocomputation group
+BioMachineLearning unit, Biocomputation group

-The Biocomputation Research Group forms part of the Centre for Computer Science and Informatics Research (CCSIR) at the University of Hertfordshire.
-Research in the Biocomputation Research Group involves the development of computational models to study biological systems, and the application of biologically-inspired machine learning algorithms for the analysis of real-world data.
-Members of the Biocomputation Group analyse and simulate computational models at different levels of complexity, and collaborate closely with leading experimentalists in the UK and abroad.
+The BioMachineLearning unit forms part of the Biocomputation Research Group at the Centre for Computer Science and Informatics Research (CCSIR), University of Hertfordshire.
+The BioMachineLearning unit develops neuromorphic algorithms for neuromorphic olfaction.
+We leverage event-based approaches that are directly derived from brain circuits to unlock the potential of energy-efficient neuromorphic computing.
+We validate our algorithms for event-based sensing, inference and control in embodied neuromorphic implementations, applied to robotic gas-based navigation.
+The unit is embedded in the Biocomputation group that develops of computational models to study biological systems, and applies biologically-inspired machine learning algorithms for the analysis of real-world data.
+Members of the Biocomputation group analyse and simulate computational models at different levels of complexity, and collaborate closely with leading experimentalists in the UK and abroad.